 TESTING YOUR WATER

 To find out the fluoride concentration in your well water, it would need to be analyzed by a laboratory.
-Your public health department should be able to advise how to have your home well water tested.
+Learn more about how to have your water tested by a professional.

 Contact Bedford Well Drilling for more information about water testing or any questions you may have about your water well.